Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Proof of Insurance

 Another important document you will need to have when leasing a car is proof of insurance.
 This is necessary to protect both you and the leasing company in case of any accidents or damages that may occur during the lease period.
-Your insurance policy should meet the minimum requirements set by the leasing company, so make sure to have all the necessary documentation ready.
+Your policy should meet the minimum requirements set by the leasing company, so make sure to have all the necessary documentation ready.

 Proof of Income